Are you ready for a mouse battle?

 The next step you need to take to set a mouse trap is the bait application.

 In this demonstration, I am using peanut butter.
-There are many things you can use as mouse bait, but peanut butter is always my ‘go-to’ food.
+You can use many things as mouse bait, but peanut butter is always my ‘go-to’ food.
 It has never let me down.

 Never overfill the bait bucket with bait.